Acting to prevent violence against women

 White Ribbon Australia is a non-profit organisation and Australia's only nationally male-led primary prevention campaign to end men's violence against women.

-The program aspires to increase the knowledge and skills of all staff to address the issue of men's violence against women and this aligns with the intent and objectives of Air Force's New Horizon agenda of pursuing cultural change.
+The program aspires to increase the knowledge and skills of all staff to address the issue of men's violence against women, which aligns with the intent and objectives of Air Force's New Horizon agenda of pursuing cultural change.

 I will stand up, speak out and act to prevent men's violence against women